 All AZA Animal Programs, including Taxon Advisory Groups, Species Survival Plan® Programs, Scientific Advisory Groups, and Conservation Action Partnerships are eligible to manage fiscal resources in support of their objectives.
-An AZA Dedicated Funds account is designed to hold and distribute monies raised specifically to support projects initiated or coordinated by an AZA Animal Program.
+An AZA Dedicated Fund account is designed to hold and distribute monies raised specifically to support projects initiated or coordinated by an AZA Animal Program.

 AZA Animal Programs soliciting grants or significant donor contributions, sponsorships, or endowments must first receive approval and a letters of support from the Wildlife Conservation and Management Committee (WCMC) and the AZA Conservation Department.
 Once approved, the Animal Program must use the EIN of the sponsoring institution and the Institution Director must verify to AZA in writing that revenue has been reported on the institution's federal and state tax returns.

-AZA Animal Programs selling merchandise, independently or at the annual AZA TAGmart, must first verify in writing to WCMC and the AZA Conservation Department that revenue from merchandise sales will be reported on the institution’s federal and state tax returns and that the required sales tax will be paid by the institution.
-This letter must be signed by the Institution Director.
+AZA Animal Programs selling merchandise, independently or at the annual AZA TAGmart, must first verify in writing to WCMC and the AZA Conservation Department that revenue from merchandise sales will be reported on the institution's federal and state tax returns and that the required sales tax will be paid by the institution.
+This letter must be signed by the institution director.